whitney/covid-19/README.md

 * Discuss how estimating Case Fatality Rates (CRF) is affected by differences in testing regimes (eg. across countries): https://www.cebm.net/covid-19/global-covid-19-case-fatality-rates/
     * ^ link from Oxford's Centre for Evidence-Based Medicine
 * How important are so-called “superspreader” events, for the transmission of Coronavirus?: https://twitter.com/adamjkucharski/status/1245336637497913345?s=12
+* How do different testing regimes affect estimates of R and case counts?: https://fivethirtyeight.com/features/coronavirus-case-counts-are-meaningless/

 ## Epidemiologists debunking
 * https://twitter.com/ct_bergstrom/status/1241522140559503360?s=12